Last Updated on August 4, 2023 by Labib Ahmad

 5. What software or integrations do you offer?

-By asking these questions ahead of time, you are protecting your business from surprises like unknown fees and inaccessible customer service teams.
-Not to mention, ensuring your credit card processor offers complementary software is a great way to prepare your business for growth in the future.
+By asking these questions ahead of time, you are protecting your small business from surprises like unknown fees and inaccessible customer service teams.
+Not to mention, ensuring your credit card processor offers complementary software is a great way to prepare your small business for growth in the future.

 Choosing a payments provider can be a complex process, but understanding what options are available to you and how each provider differs can keep you from falling in with the wrong processor.
 We hope this guide was helpful and that you can find the merchant service provider you've been searching for!